miffili/30days30sites/README.md

 From the moment you sign up, you'll get an email every weekday with a prompt.
 Every email provides some additional links & some rules.
 Then it's up to you to build a site.
 For more information visit [30days30sites](http://www.codelegy.com/30days30sites/ "#30days30sites challenge")

-My goal is to build fairly decent websites, one for each prompt, within a day, starting April 1st.
+My goal is to build fairly decent websites, one for each prompt, within a day, ~~starting April 1st~~ (postponed, because React is currently the priority).
 It doesn't have to be done on 30 consecutive days.
 How long it will take me that day is absolutely up to me.
 But I will share the time, that went into the building for each of the websites.

  0️⃣1️⃣ Portfolio
  0️⃣2️⃣ Event Invitation